Moving the Ancient Boundaries – IV

 Whose values?
 Whose throats?

-Ridicule of religion also serves to undermine its authority, and its chief promoters live in the arts and popular media.
+Kill the prophet and justifiy the dissolute, and restore the requisite self-righteousness required to quench the fading embers of dying moral discernment.Ridicule of religion also serves to undermine its authority, and its chief promoters live in the arts and popular media.
 Rarely a week goes by without some “controversial” artist displaying their “edgy” work of “art” — creative genius the likes of a crucifix in urine, or dung on a Madonna, or a naked chocolate Jesus, or video games shooting homicidal Jesus Christs.
 That such displays of artistic incompetence stopped being controversial long ago is perhaps the culture’s greatest condemnation, evincing a joyless, vapid, vacuous society amused only by its own fecal fetishes, and shocked by nothing, nothing at all.

 The bread and circus crowd finds endless amusement as well in depicting religious people and clergy in the most cynical light possible; in sit-coms and movies, standup and media, the religious play the fool: always uneducated, always hypocritical, always priggish, always bigoted, always self-righteous.
 Profanity replaces comic proficiency; such tired tirades lost their ability to shock and amuse long ago, leaving only a weary, joyless irony, a sad self-satisfying cynicism playing laugh tracks to drown out the dying moans of their empty souls.

 The pseudo-intellectuals come next behind the shouters and the clowns, their furrowed brows creased with the burden of finding new “discoveries” which cast “serious doubt” on old dogmas.
 They receive as their just deserts some few minutes of fame, enshrined on the cover of Newsweek or expounding their tautological tactates in the pages of Time.
 They are treated with nodding reverence by all who share their unspoken biases, their conviction that the spiritual is specious, that faith is foolishness, that religion is ridiculous.
-And thus the culture marvels to discover, yet anew, that Jesus was married to Magdeline, that Judas was a just man, that the Church’s martyrs and crusaders died for a secret conspiracy, that bizarre ancient Gnostic texts hold the real truth which the religious hierarchy expunged to protect their power and privilege.
+And thus the culture marvels to discover, yet anew, that Jesus was only a man, married to Mary Magdeline; that Judas was a just man; that the Church’s martyrs and crusaders died for a secret conspiracy; that bizarre ancient Gnostic texts hold the real truth which the religious hierarchy expunged to protect their power and privilege.
 That such libel defies logic, that many lights infinitely brighter than our current “scholars” have utterly shredded their threadbare theories and feeble facts, is lost on a culture too indifferent to care, too lazy to check, and too intellectually ill-equipped to refute.

 Bringing up the rear in this insane clown posse are the hypocrisy-mongers.
 Theirs are the eyes of eagles, ever scanning the landscape for evidence of hypocrisy among the righteous.
 Of this there is no shortage, of course — especially among those who have traded the quiet strength of personal faith for the center stage of political activism or prosperity ministries.
 But true hypocrisy — the closet gay minister preaching hellfire for homosexuals; the televangelist preaching chastity by day while chasing whores by night; the embezzler who exhorts the flock to honesty and integrity — need not be present to merit the crooked finger of accusation from these vigilant guardians of secular integrity.
 For hypocrisy is in the eye of the monger.
-Straw men abound; the religious are “haters” when they point out that homosexual behavior poses grave risks to body, soul, and spirit — and how can they then speak of “love”?
+Straw men abound; the religious are “haters” when they point out that licentious behavior poses grave risks to body, soul, and spirit — and how can they then speak of “love”?
 The religious are “judgmental” to say that all men are sinners — and hypocrites when they themselves sin.
 They are prudes when they reject sexual immorality — and hypocrites when a sex-saturated culture lures them to fail.
 They are hypocrites when they oppose feel-good social programs which bind their recipients in poverty, and failure, and broken families; hypocrites when they oppose womens’ “health” by opposing abortion; hypocrites when they “put teens at risk” by opposing condom distribution in schools.
 Those who charge such hypocrisy are themselves never guilty of it, of course; you cannot be a hypocrite when you have no principles to begin with.

 There are those who wish for the end of all religion, finding in this passionate longing the hope of a world of peace, and harmony, and brotherhood.
 There are many more who work towards this goal, tirelessly, chiseling away at its foundations, hoping to crumble its ancient towers.
 They may yet succeed — at least insofar as a culture sterilized of all traces of religious influence and speech embodies such success.
 And they then will cast about in blind fury when crushed by the falling stones of the artifice they have worked so diligently to destroy.